UIUC-iSchool-DataViz/spring2019/week11/lecture11.md

  * Easy to target the communities you're trying to communicate with

 Cons:
- * Limited functionality, especially wrt interactivity
+ * Limited functionality, especially with respect to interactivity
  * Visualizations have shorter expiration date
  * No quality control